setms/book/docs/architecture/analysis.md

 For example, suppose your application is running in a private datacenter, and you make the high-level decision to move it to AWS.
 Then there must be follow-up decisions about using EC2 vs ECS vs EKS, whether to use RDS or DynamoDB, etc.

+Since decisions have relationships, you can think of them as nodes in a **decision graph**.
+Viewing them that way opens up the door for using graph-based tools, like Open-Process Network @@Koo2005, to make internally consistent decisions.

+## Architecture decisions

+Now that we've looked at general decision-making, let's turn back to architecture.
+If architecture is the set of principal design decisions, then it follows that we need to make decisions about important design alternatives.

+We see different types of principal design decisions:

+- **Common decisions** are those that architects need to make for (virtually) all software systems.
+  For instance, every system benefits from a decision about its architectural style (layered, pipe-and-filter, event-based, etc).
+  Likewise, every system needs a programming language for implementation, along with build tool, testing framework, etc.
+- **Category-specific decisions** are those that come up for certain categories of software systems.
+  For example, every microservices architecture requires making a decision about how to deal with distributed transactions (choreography, orchestration).
+  Likewise, every event-based system needs decisions about what type each event is (notification, event-carried state transfer).
+- **Context-specific decisions** are those that are unique for a given software system or small set of systems.